shreyanjoshi/bitcoin_exchange_faqs/exchangefaqs.md

     It's important to research and understand the risks and benefits before using Bitcoin for your specific needs.

 ## Can Bitcoin get hacked?
-    Bitcoin itself, the network, cannot been hacked because it has no central point of failure.
-Bitcoin is a peer-to-peer flat network with no hierarchy between full nodes, and all transactions are publicly verifiable and the validating software is free and open-source.
-A brute-force attack to invalidate valid Bitcoin blocks requires 51% of computation power, which is extremely difficult to obtain and such an attack cannot be sustained since the news of the attack will allow the rest of the network to respond with more computation.
-Every Bitcoin node validates each transaction which is public data.
+    Bitcoin itself, the network, cannot be hacked because it has no central point of failure.
+Bitcoin is a peer-to-peer flat network with no hierarchy between full nodes, with all transactions publicly verifiable and the validating software free and open-source.
 It uses game theory and strong cryptographic protocols to defend against brute-force attacks.
-The exchanges or wallets used to store and manage Bitcoin private keys necessary to spend the specific Bitcoin can be vulnerable to hacks if not properly secured.
+    A brute-force attack to invalidate valid Bitcoin blocks requires 51% of the computation power of the network, which is extremely difficult to obtain, and such an attack cannot be sustained for long before the news of the attack will allow the rest of the network to respond with more computation.
+The exchanges or wallets used to store and manage Bitcoin private keys necessary to spend the specific Bitcoin, on the other hand, is vulnerable to hacks if not properly secured.
     It's crucial to use reputable wallets with strong security measures for securing your private keys to minimize the risk of hacking.

 ## Is Bitcoin illegal?
     Laws regarding Bitcoin's use varies from country to country.
 Bitcoin is NOT illegal in most countries, although there are